Mary DeDecker

-Mary Caroline Foster DeDecker (3 October 1909 - 5 September 2000) was an American botanist, conservationist, environmentalist and founder of the Bristlecone Chapter of the California Native Plant Society.
+Mary Caroline Foster DeDecker (3 October 1909 – 5 September 2000) was an American botanist, conservationist, environmentalist and founder of the Bristlecone Chapter of the California Native Plant Society.
 She discovered six new plants, three of which, including Dedeckera eurekensis, are named in her honor.
 Dedeckera Canyon, south of Eureka Dunes, is also named after her.

 Life

 Mary Caroline Foster was born 3 October 1909 in Texas County, Oklahoma Barden P. O., later RFD Guymon, in a family of Charles Morrison Foster and Phoebe Arabella Thompson.
 Her father was a farmer and an office manager for Los Angeles DWP.
 She studied at Van Nuys High School in the San Fernando Valley and after that completed one year at the University of California, Los Angeles (UCLA).

-She lived in Zelzah, now Northridge, until she was married to Paul DeDecker in 1929.
+She lived in Zelzah, now Northridge, until she married Paul DeDecker in 1929.
 The couple moved to North Hollywood where their daughters were born in 1932 and 1933.
 In 1935 the DeDeckers moved to Independence, Inyo County, California.